God Bless the U.S.A.: Background and writing

 Greenwood wrote "God Bless the U.S.A." in response to his feelings about the shooting down of Korean Air Lines Flight 007.
 He said that he "wanted to write it my whole life.
 When I got to that point, we were doing 300 days a year on the road, and we were on our fourth or fifth album on MCA.
 I called my producer, and I said I have a need to do this.
 I've always wanted to write a song about America, and I said we just need to be more united."
 As for writing the song itself, Greenwood wrote that it more or less "wrote itself", and that the lyrics flowed naturally from the music as a reflection of his pride to be American.

 The reason behind the cities chosen in the song Greenwood says, "I'm from California, and I don't know anybody from Virginia or New York, so when I wrote it—and my producer and I had talked about it—[we] talked about the four cities I wanted to mention, the four corners of the United States.
 It could have been Seattle or Miami but we chose New York City and Los Angeles, and he suggested Detroit and Houston because they both were economically part of the basis of our economy—Motortown and the oil industry, so I just poetically wrote that in the bridge."

-During and post his presidency, Donald Trump used the song as his entrance tune at the beginning of all of his rallies.
-Additionally Greenwood, a fervent Trump supporter, himself performed the song at such rallies on multiple occasions.
+Greenwood performed the song prior to Game 4 of the 2001 World Series.